Juangunner4/ArduinoAndNextion/README.md

 # ArduinoAndNextion

-1 Arduino and Nextion communication on field, event, page, id, and value
+1) Arduino and Nextion communication on field, event, page, id, and value

+2) Tictactoe Nextion